HUD Sells Homes in Flood Zones to LMI Buyers

 This is the same story many HUD Home Store buyers share.
 Between 2017 and 2020, HUD sold nearly 100,000 homes around the country.
-Homes sold in flood zones are almost 75 times the rate of all homes sold nationwide in that period (Jingnan et al).
+HUD Homes sold in flood zones were almost 75 times the rate of all homes sold nationwide in that same period (Jingnan et al).
 In some markets 10-15% of HUD homes sold experienced repeat flooding (Jingnan et al).
 And there is no federal regulation that requires HUD to disclose flood risk to potential buyers.

 What does this mean?

 As climate change worsens, vulnerable households and communities are at greater risk.
 Stronger storms.
 Lasting droughts.
 Forest Fires.
 Frequent flooding.
 Hurricanes.
 Rising sea levels.
 The working poor and people of color have the most to lose—sometimes everything.